leandrocgsi/design-pattern-fluent-interfaces/README.md

 # Design Pattern Fluent Interfaces

-This repo is regarding to my presentation about this design pattern in ilegra.
+This repo is regarding to my lightining talk about this design pattern in ilegra.

 # How to get this project